Learning in the Classroom and Beyond

 Assessments Can Help Develop Family Business Leaders From simple surveys or interviews to complex, statistically robust reporting, assessments give current and future leaders a source of objective data for better decision-making.

-Learn to Defend Your Family Firm This classroom exercise helps future family firm members learn to anticipate outside threats to their business and defend it.Succession is not a single choice -- It is a chain of choices that interlock and compound.
-Avoiding any one of them will create friction or ambiguity.
+Learn to Defend Your Family Firm This classroom exercise helps future family firm members learn to anticipate outside threats to their business and defend it.In Japan, family businesses are encouraged to help one another for the benefit of their shared customers and their community.
+It has helped them survive setbacks and thrive.
 Read more...

 Editorial offices located at St Thomas University